Probabilistic programming

 5. An autodifferentiation library to compute gradients required by the inference algorithm and optimizer

-6. A suite of diagnostics to monitor and analyze the quality of inference
+6. A suite of diagnostics to monitor and analyse the quality of inference

 Figure 2: George Ho diagrams probabilistic programming frameworks